 Housing - where to live?
 Will the young person live at home with family, share with friends, live in the home of a Shared Lives carer or want a place of their own?
 Will support or adaptations be needed?

 Health - getting the right healthcare; staying healthy, encouraging healthy choices and thinking about physical, mental and emotional wellbeing.

 Activities - find out about local activities and support run by or for us.

 Relationships - friendships, social life, personal safety, sexual health and sexuality - all these are key issues for young people and you'll need to discuss them.

-An easy read guide to becoming an adult for young people with disabilities.
-[PDF] (file size 970KB)
+Please see our Moving on leaflet here - it is a guide to becoming an adult for young people with disabilities.

 If the young person is eligible for support following assessment, your local transition team will help with the preparation for adulthood by exploring the young person’s needs, wishes and circumstances and will help with planning for how needs can be met.

 The young person, their family and their carers are encouraged to take an active role throughout this process to ensure they are properly listened to, and are at the centre of planning and decision making.

 For more information, contact the Community Learning Disability Team on 020 7313 6843 or 020 7313 6880 or via email@example.com.